brouberol/blog/content/essential-tools-p3-shell-building-blocks.md

 Here are a few examples:

--   `SHELL` defines what shell your terminal should run (‘/bin/bash', `/bin/zsh`, `/bin/fish`, etc)
+-   `SHELL` defines what shell your terminal runs (‘/bin/bash', `/bin/zsh`, `/bin/fish`, etc)
 -   `HOME` defines where your home directory is located
 -   `EDITOR` defines what text editor program should be used to edit